Skip to main content

 The Accounting Overview dashboard is the snapshot view your accountant wants at month end.
 It does three things:

-- Cash collected and recognized revenue.
+3. Cash collected and recognized revenue.
 A Cash & Revenue section headlines Cash Collected and Recognized Revenue for the window.
-The Net Cash Inflow panel breaks cash down by payment medium (payments minus refunds, after fees), and the Recognized Revenue panel breaks revenue into Gross, Discounts, Tax, and tips, grouped by category, location, or provider (Net = Gross − Discounts + Tax).
+The Net Cash Inflow panel breaks cash down by payment medium (payments minus refunds, before processor fees, so it matches the Cash Collected headline; patient credit redemptions are shown for transparency but excluded from the total).
+The Recognized Revenue panel breaks revenue into Gross, Discounts, Tax, and tips, grouped by category, location, or provider (Net = Gross − Discounts + Tax).

 Use the As of date to set the balance snapshot, and the Date range to set the activity window for the roll-forward and cash sections.
 The Location filter scopes everything to a single location (or shows clinic-wide totals when set to All locations).